FreeZeroDays/TTPs/Get In-Scope Hosts from Responder.md

 Recently on an engagement I had a request from a client who wanted to be provided with only "In-Scope" hosts that were in the Responder-logs.
-This is because they wanted an actionable list of hosts to remediate in retesting rather than "the entire domain is impacted.
+This is because they wanted an actionable list of hosts to remediate in retesting rather than "the entire domain is impacted", pls fix because you can be owned in 30 seconds.
-With how Responder works, it's not unlikely for a host "out of scope" to be in the logs.
+With how Responder works, it's not unlikely for a host that is "out of scope" to be in the logs.
-If this is ever an ask, I found out a pretty easy way to grep out hosts from IPs within scope.
+If this is ever an ask, I found out a pretty easy way to grep out hosts from IPs within scope and provide this ask to a client.

 1. Place the hosts in-scope hosts into a file.
 For this example, it will be titled `InScopeHosts.txt`